Many research studies have shown a strong association between low TSH and low bone mineral density or osteoporosis.

 Do you see anything in there that implies that T4 levels anywhere are at issue?
 No. Hmm, the hormone emphasized in therapy today is not even given honorable mention.
 T4 is only indirectly alluded to in their phrase “thyroid hormone” in other parts of their conclusion.

-Do you see anything in there that says particular blood levels or ranges of T3 and TSH determine effects on bone?
+Do you see anything in there that says particular blood levels or ranges of T3 and TSH are thresholds for adverse effects on bone?
 Again and again, no.

 Do they recommend always forbidding Free T3 or Free T4 to rise above reference during thyroid therapy?
 No.